My name is Gerard Marconi. I am the author of short stories, a novel, and one-act plays.

 ABOUT THE AUTHOR

-I was born and raised in Baltimore around the time this picture of the inner harbor was taken.
-After graduating from Loyola High School I earned a master's degree in Drama from Catholic University and taught theater at the college level.
-After completing a second master's degree at Johns Hopkins University, I served as head of the Communication, Humanities, and Arts department at Frederick Community College, where I introduced the college's first online course in Humanities.
+A native of Baltimore, I graduated from Loyola High School and earned a master's degree in Drama from Catholic University.
+I taught theater at the college level for a number of years before completing a second master's degree at Johns Hopkins University, I then served as head of the Communication, Humanities, and Arts department at Frederick Community College, where I introduced the college's first online course in Humanities.
 I have also conducted field trips for adults and college students to museums and theaters in Washington, Baltimore, London, and Florence, Italy.

 I began my writing career by attending a summer program at the Iowa Writers Workshop and studying fiction writing in seminars or workshops with such well known authors as Lee K. Abbott, Roxana Robinson, Jennifer Haigh, and T. Greenwood.
 Since then my short stories have appeared in The Chattahoochee Review, The Tuscarora Review,The Summerset Review, and Mayday, an online magazine published by New American Press.
 My non-fiction works include an essay in Urbanite magazine and a book review in what weekly, a local e-zine.
 I now live in the historic Federal Hill neighborhood of Baltimore and spend my time writing and rediscovering the city where I grew up.